JSystemsTech/AppFlow/docs.md

             <div class="col-xs-8 col-lg-10 fr fs-auto-h3 p-0">Helpers</div>
             <div class="col-xs-2 col-lg-1"></div>
             <div class="col-xs-12 text-left">
-               <p class="fs-md text-color-light">JavaScript Methods and Events provide intricate means of opening and closing an App element with additional options, but sometimes all that needs to be done is a simply open or close an App.
+               <p class="fs-auto-md text-color-light">JavaScript Methods and Events provide intricate means of opening and closing an App element with additional options, but sometimes all that needs to be done is a simply open or close an App.
 AppFlow provides built-in helpers that handle just that.</p>

-                  <h2 class="fs-xl">Closing the current App from within the Content</h2>
+                  <h2 class="fs-auto-h6">Closing the current App from within the Content</h2>
-                  <p class="fs-md text-color-light">If you want to close the current open app with a button or other element in the App Content Element simply just add an "app-close" class to your button.
+                  <p class="fs-auto-md text-color-light">If you want to close the current open app with a button or other element in the App Content Element simply just add an "app-close" class to your button.
 AppFlow will listen for a click on the button and handle closing the App Element for you, no need to create a listener and fire a 'app-close'  event.</p>

-                  <h2 class="fs-xl">Closing Tray Apps Globally</h2>
+                  <h2 class="fs-auto-h6">Closing Tray Apps Globally</h2>
-                  <p class="fs-md text-color-light">If you want to close the current open App element in a given tray from anywhere in the DOM then add a "data-close-tray-apps" attribute to a DOM element and set the value as the selector for the Tray element</p>
+                  <p class="fs-auto-md text-color-light">If you want to close the current open App element in a given tray from anywhere in the DOM then add a "data-close-tray-apps" attribute to a DOM element and set the value as the selector for the Tray element</p>

                   <pre>
                   <code>&lt;button data-close-tray-apps=&quot;#MyTray&quot;&gt; Close My Tray Apps &lt;/button&gt;</code>
                   </pre>

-                  <h2 class="fs-xl">Toggling App Globally</h2>
+                  <h2 class="fs-auto-h6">Toggling App Globally</h2>
-                  <p class="fs-md text-color-light">If you want to toggle an App element in a given tray from anywhere in the DOM then add a "data-toggle-app" attribute to a DOM element and set the value as the selector for the App element</p>
+                  <p class="fs-auto-md text-color-light">If you want to toggle an App element in a given tray from anywhere in the DOM then add a "data-toggle-app" attribute to a DOM element and set the value as the selector for the App element</p>

                   <pre>
                   <code>&lt;button data-toggle-app=&quot;#MyAppElement&quot;&gt; Toggle My App &lt;/button&gt;</code>
                   </pre>
-                  <p class="fs-md text-color-light">This differs from using a "data-close-tray-apps" arribute in that this targets an App Element instead of a Tray Element and can open or close an app</p>
+                  <p class="fs-auto-md text-color-light">This differs from using a "data-close-tray-apps" arribute in that this targets an App Element instead of a Tray Element and can open or close an app</p>
-                  <p class="fs-md text-color-light">If you wish to open an App in the same tray from within another App use this option as it will inherentlly close the open App and open the target App. <i>(See the example below)</i></p>
+                  <p class="fs-auto-md text-color-light">If you wish to open an App in the same tray from within another App use this option as it will inherentlly close the open App and open the target App. <i>(See the example below)</i></p>

                   <pre>
                   <code>   &lt;div id=&quot;MyAppElement&quot; class=&quot;app&quot;&gt;</code>